The problem with pet shops

 There are many reasons why good breeders do not supply pet shops.

-1. Good breeders keep tabs on their rats and where they end up.
-They keep in touch with the new owners regularly and get updates on how the rats are doing.
 They also like to know when the rat dies so they can know longevity of their breeding lines.
-Good breeders put their heart and soul into the breeding lines.
-They've often spent years tailoring and perfecting the lines and are, as such, very protective of them and where they end up.
+Good breeders put their heart and soul into their breeding lines; they’ve often spent many years tailoring and perfecting the lines and are, as such, very protective of their animals and where they end up.

 Good breeders are personally involved with every single rat they breed.
 This is simply not possible when you're passing your babies off to a shop to be sold to anyone who walks in.

-3. In the same way top class dog breeders would not supply their puppies to a pet shop, top rat breeders don't either.
-The only 'breeders' who sell rats to pet shops are disreputable 'back yard breeders' who don't care much for their animals.
+2. In the same way top class dog breeders would not supply their puppies to a pet shop, top rat breeders don’t either.
+The only ‘breeders’ who sell rats to pet shops are disreputable ‘back yard breeders’ who don’t care much for their animals.

-Conclusion: As you can see, pet shops are not about rat welfare as priority, they're about making profit.
+As you can see, pet shops are not about rat welfare as priority, they’re about making profit.
 If they can cut corners, most will.

 If they can squeeze a little extra cash out of an animal by selling it as something 'special', they will.

-And each time you purchase a rat from these people, your money goes back into the pocket of the rodent mill owner.
 By buying rats from pet shops, you are supporting and condoning the conditions the rats in the mills live in.

 The vast majority of rats you will find in rescue shelters are originally from pet shops.
 Due to the fact that just anyone can go in and buy one, on a whim, without fear of anyone 'checking up on them', it is easy for people to get hold of a rat, get bored, and dump it shortly after.